Our Kids Can't Wait

 The percentage of Maryland public school students living in poverty has more than doubled since 1990—from 22% to 45%—putting our statewide student population on the verge of becoming majority low-income.
 Since the last time the state funding formula was revised nearly 20 years ago, the percentage of English language learners, who require more staff and resources to catch up and stay on track with their English-speaking peers, has doubled.
 The number of students receiving special education services has also increased markedly.
 Maryland now ranks near the bottom of all states for funding poor districts and affluent district evenly, with federal education data showing that Maryland’s poorest school districts receive 5% less state and local education funding than Maryland’s wealthiest districts.

-This underfunding has resulted in an increasing teacher to student ratio, meaning larger class sizes and less individualized instruction.
+This underfunding has resulted in an increasing student to teacher ratio, meaning larger class sizes and less individualized instruction.
 Maryland teachers make 84 cents on the dollar compared to peers in similar fields with similar levels of education.
 Far too many support staff don’t make a living wage and must work multiple jobs to make ends meet.
 A statewide survey of educators in 2018 found that 41% of educators work a second job to make ends meet, 91% buy school supplies for their students out of their own pockets, and nearly 70% believe that their schools do not have enough staffing or funding to help students be successful.
 Marylanders overwhelmingly want to close the funding gap in the state.
 A November 2017 poll found that 72% of Marylanders said they favor “fill[ing] the multi-billion dollar funding gap that public schools in Maryland are currently facing.”
 Only 21% oppose it.